Reflections on family travels of the past

 Our road trip in 1974

-It seems kind of brave to me now that at 19 and 17 years old (just about to turn 20 and 18), Chris and I headed out from home on a road trip to the West Coast by ourselves.
+It seems kind of brave to me now that at 19 and 17 years old (just about to turn 20 and 18) and long before cell phones, Chris and I headed out from home on a road trip to the West Coast by ourselves.
 We weren’t the least bit afraid and our parents knew that we were already seasoned road trippers with a lot of common sense.

 Working on this blog post, it became painfully apparent to me that Chris did most of the picture taking on this trip, because I couldn’t find any photos from this trip with her in them.
 What a shame!
 But I’m still hoping that I find some.
 Chris took the photo below of my mom and me as we hugged good-bye on the morning we left.
 Our transportation was my 1974 Chevy Laguna which we thought was a pretty cool car at the time and our destination was Santa Rosa to spend time with my brother and his family.